 • Click Details in the Actions column.

-3. In the upper part of the scaling group details page, click the Notification Rules tab.
+3. In the upper part of the page, click the Notification Rules tab.

 4. Click Create Advanced Rule.

-5. In the Create Notification Rule dialog box, configure a notification method and specify a notification event, and then click OK.
-The following table describes the parameters.
+5. In the Create Notification Rule dialog box, configure the notification method and event type, and click OK.

-6. Find the notification rule that is created in Step 5 and click CloudMonitor in the Notification Method column to go to the System Event page.
+6. In the Notification Method column of the notification rule that you created, click CloudMonitor to go to the System Event page.

-7. On the Event Monitoring tab, select Auto Scaling and click Search to query exceptions that are detected during the health diagnosis.
+7. On the Event Monitoring tab, select Auto Scaling from the All Products drop-down list and click Search to query the exceptions that are detected.

-Note CloudMonitor updates the health diagnosis result every 2 hours.
+CloudMonitor updates the health check result every two hours.

-• If no exceptions are detected in your scaling group during the health diagnosis, no data is displayed on the CloudMonitor page.
+• If no exceptions are detected in your scaling group during the health diagnosis, no data is displayed on the Event Monitoring tab.

-• If exceptions are detected in your scaling group during the health diagnosis, your CloudMonitor page is displayed as shown in the following figure.
-In the figure, the exception is that the vSwitch is deleted.
-Figure - CloudMonitor
+• If exceptions are detected in your scaling group during the health diagnosis, the content that is similar to the following figure is displayed on the Event Monitoring tab.
+In this example, the exception that the specified vSwitch of the scaling group is deleted is detected.云监控

 In the Actions column of the Auto Scaling system event, click Details to view the details of the event.
 Sample event details: